-- (a) All stationary internal combustion engines meeting the applicability criteria of Env-A 1301.02(f) and (1) shall be subject to this part. - (b) Stationary internal combustion engines excluded from Env-A 1301.02(f) because they are used as emergency generators shall be subject to Env-A 1311 in lieu of this part if they meet the applicability criteria of Env-A 1301.02(j). - (c) Stationary internal combustion engines excluded from Env-A 1301.02(f) because they are used as load shaving units shall be subject to Env A 1313 in lieu of this part if they meet the applicability criteria of Env-A 1301.02(1).
+- (a) All stationary internal combustion engines meeting the applicability criteria of Env-A 1301.02(f) and (l) shall be subject to this part. - (b) Stationary internal combustion engines excluded from Env-A 1301.02(f) because they are used as emergency generators shall be subject to Env-A 1311 in lieu of this part if they meet the applicability criteria of Env-A 1301.02(j).

 Env-A 1307.02 Emission Standards for Stationary Internal Combustion Engines not Subject to New Source Performance Standards.
-Stationary internal combustion engines that do not meet the applicability criteria of 40 CFR §60.4200 or §60.4230, shall not exceed be subject to the hourly average NOx RACT emission limits specified below:
+Stationary internal combustion engines that do not meet the applicability criteria of 40 CFR §60.4200 or §60.4230, shall be subject to the hourly average NOx RACT emission limits specified below:

-- (a) For gas-fired units: - (1) That are rich burn stationary internal combustion engines, the standard shall be 1.5 grams per rated brake horsepower - hour (bhp-hr) for gas fired units; and - (2) That are lean burn stationary internal combustion engines, the standard shall be 2.5 grams per brake horsepower per hour (bhp-hr); - (b) For lean burn internal combustion engines liquid fuel-fired units:
+- (a) For gas-fired units that are: - (1) Rich burn stationary internal combustion engines, the standard shall be 1.5 grams per rated brake horsepower per hour (bhp-hr); and - (2) Lean burn stationary internal combustion engines, the standard shall be 2.5 grams per bhphr; and

-- (1) For gas fired units, 2.5 grams per bhp-hr Stationary internal combustion engines with a maximum engine power of greater than 560 KW or 750 hp, shall be 6.4 grams per kilowatthour (kW-hr); and - (2) For oil fired units, 8.0 grams per bhp hr, or 2.44 lb. per million Btu Stationary internal combustion engines with a maximum engine power of less than or equal to 560 KW or 750 hp, shall be 4.0 grams per kilowatt-hour (kW-hr).
+- (b) For liquid fuel-fired units that are: - (1) Stationary internal combustion engines with a maximum engine power of greater than 560 KW or 750 hp, the standard shall be 6.4 grams per kilowatt-hour (kW-hr); and - (2) Stationary internal combustion engines with a maximum engine power of less than or equal to 560 KW or 750 hp, the standard shall be 4.0 grams per kilowatt-hour (kW-hr).